allison2368/Mice-Behavior-Prediction/README.md

     - Dataset used to test the model, 2 sessions

-To access the html file, click on the link and it should open in browser
+To access the html file, please download the .html file to view